rickwierenga/rickwierenga.github.io/_posts/2019-12-22-polynomial-regression.md

 We can improve our model, decrease our loss, by chaning the paramters of $$\theta$$.
 We do that using an algorithm called gradient descent.

 Gradient descent caculates the _gradient_ of a model using the partial derivative of the cost function.
+This gives the slope of the cost function at our current position ( $\theta$ ) indicating in which direction (gradient) we should move.

 This gradient is multiplied by a learning rate, often denoted as $$\alpha$$, to control the pace of learning\*.
 The result of this multiplication is then substracted from the weights to decrease the loss of further predictions.

 Below is a plot of the loss function.
 The gradient decreases as $$J$$ approaches the minimum. [source](https://www.quora.com/Whats-the-difference-between-gradient-descent-and-stochastic-gradient-descent)